jmossesgeld/jmossesgeld-site/blogs/Why Software Engineering.md

 ---
-title: "As a CPA, Why Am I Shifting into Software Engineering?"
+title: "As an Accountant, Why Am I Shifting into Software Engineering?"
 date: "2021-04-19"
 summary: "What is the future of accountancy?
-In the beginning, accountants rely on recording transactions manually on books and worksheets made of papers.
+In the beginning, accountants rely on recording transactions manually on books and worksheets.
 However, in the modern times we live in, almost all transactions are digitalized.
-There is no more need to gruel overnight just to total journal entries for a year, waste ink and paper to record and maintain transactions, or use white-ink to erase errors."
+There is no more need to gruel overnight just to total journal entries for a year, waste paper and materials to record and maintain transactions, or messily use white-ink to erase errors."
 category: "Developer Journey"
 ---